 Students must satisfy all prerequisites before starting program coursework.
-Students will not be allowed to take outstanding prerequisite courses concurrently with introductory program courses.
+Students will not be able to take outstanding prerequisite courses concurrently with introductory program courses.

-Program academic directors have the option to waive one or more of the above prerequisites based, in part, on student work experience and background.
+The academic director from your chosen home campus has the option to waive one or more of the above prerequisites based on work experience and background.

-The UW Master of Science in Data Science program is approved by the University of Wisconsin Board of Regents and approved by the Higher Learning Commission.
+University of Wisconsin institutions offering the online Master of Science in Data Science are fully accredited by the Higher Learning Commission.
+The program has been approved by the University of Wisconsin Board of Regents.

 A partnership of University of Wisconsin campuses

-The UW Master of Science in Data Science is a collaboration of the University of Wisconsin-Extension and six University of Wisconsin institutions: UW-Eau Claire, UW-Green Bay, UW-La Crosse, UW-Oshkosh, UW-Stevens Point, and UW-Superior, bringing you the best and brightest data science instructors from across the UW System.
+The UW Master of Science in Data Science is a collaboration of the University of Wisconsin Extended Campus and six University of Wisconsin institutions: UW-Eau Claire, UW-Green Bay, UW-La Crosse, UW-Oshkosh, UW-Stevens Point, and UW-Superior, bringing you knowledgeable, experienced data science instructors from across the UW System.

 Although you will take courses taught by faculty from all six partner campuses and complete your program entirely online, you will be asked to apply to a “home” campus.
 Your home campus is the institution from which you will receive financial aid (if you qualify), advising, career services, and ultimately, your diploma.

 To find out how the UW Master of Science in Data Science can help you get ahead in this exciting field, contact an enrollment adviser:

 Enrollment advisers are available Monday through Friday 8:30 a.m. to 5:00 p.m.
 CT.